HOW TO THROW A TOTALLY RAD 80s THEME WEDDING – A checklist of ideas

 Typically, some guests will not want to dress up, but will wish they did after they see all the fun the other guests are having, once they get there.
 For those who do not come prepared, make sure to have extra of jelly bracelets on the tables, and a stashed duffle bag full of ugly neon bright t-shirts, fishnet gloves and punky wigs.

-The 80s was not only rock n roll.
+The 80s was not only hair bands and rock.
 Hip hop became really popular in the 80s.
 The guys could dress up in the Adidas jumpsuits and big gold chains and sunglasses.
 Girls in the baggy overalls, big buckle belt and stupid fresh gold jewelry, you know, def dookie ropes.

 If you are going to go 80’s, why not go all the way.
 Posters and pictures of Back To The Future, Silver Spoons, The A-Team, and The Ninja Turtles are a must, pinend up everywhere you can.
 (Make sure you check with theh all before pinning up anything.
 If they are against this, you can always use foam boards and make little displays.)
 How about tossing garbage pail kids collecting cards all over the tables?
 Old Teen Beat magazines, and pull-out magazine posters.
 Vintage 80′s clothes like a Michael Jackson glove or jackets, Cabbage Patch Kids , cardboard cutouts, and don’t forget movie posters like Pretty in Pink, Breakfast Club and Sixteen Candles.